 Translating taxonomy using the Taxonomy Edit screens

 Go to the Posts -> Categories page to define a few categories.
 The Add New Category panel to the left of this page has a frozen dropdown at the bottom to show the language of the new category, looking like this, depending whether you try to add the new category in your site’s default language or in a different active language:

 To change the language of new categories, you select the one you want in the admin bar:

 The right panel shows the categories you have defined for a selected language:

-Click on the category name you want to translate, say ‘Design’.
-This will take you to the ‘Edit Category’ page for ‘Design’.
-At the bottom of the page you’ll see:
+Click on the category name you want to translate, say “Design”.
+This will take you to the “Edit Category” page for “Design”.
+At the bottom of the page you will see:

 Whereas if you edit one of the translated categories, its bottom box looks like this:

-You can see the correct selected value in the dropdown ‘this is a translation of’.
-The dropdown in fact allows you to choose the value from any of the untranslated categories in your site’s default language, so you can add as many categories as you want in any language and then select later what they are translations of.
+You can see the correct selected value in the This is a translation of dropdown.
+The dropdown, in fact, allows you to choose the value from any of the untranslated categories in your site’s default language, so you can add as many categories as you want in any language and then select later what they are translations of.